Tent Camping for Beginners: Everything to Know

 - Headlamp or solar camp light

-Before purchasing your tent, think about the type of camping you plan to do and with how many people.
+Before purchasing your tent: think about the type of camping you plan to do and with how many people.

-For example, if you plan on backpacking somewhere, you will want to look for gear made for backpacking that weighs less, so it is easier to carry and compress.
+For example, if you plan on backpacking somewhere, you will want to look for gear made for backpacking that weighs less so it is easier to carry and compress.

-If you plan on tent camping from your car, you do not have to worry about your gear’s weight as much.
+If you plan on tent camping from your car: you do not have to worry about your gear’s weight as much.

 Once you have your camping gear, practice setting up the tent before your first trip.
-Knowing how to use your equipment makes for a stress-free adventure!
+Knowing how to use your equipment makes for a stress-free adventure.

 Always make sure your tent is rainproof before your first trip.

-Other Campsite Items to Consider Bringing
+Other Campsite Items To Consider Bringing

 Before heading out on your first camping adventure, consider which other types of creature comforts you would enjoy having around.